-One of (currently) only four camps in Tanzania’s very remote Katavi National Park, the simple Katavi Wildlife Camp stands in a fantastic location on the edge of the huge Katasunga Plains, close to park’s main airstrip.
-It’s constructed as quite a traditional tented camp, and doesn’t promise anything more elaborate.
+One of only four camps in Tanzania’s very remote Katavi National Park, the simple Katavi Wildlife Camp has ...... a fine location on the edge of the Katasunga Plains, close to the park’s main airstrip.
+This is quite a traditional tented camp, and doesn’t promise anything more elaborate.

 Katavi Wildlife Camp is owned and run by the same family team as Ruaha River Lodge and Rufiji River Camp.
 The family’s surname is Fox, and hence this is sometimes sometimes referred to as ‘Foxes Katavi Wildlife Camp’ or ‘Foxes Wildlife Camp, Katavi’, or even simply ‘Foxes' Camp’!